SoftSimu/CellSim3D/documentation.md

    Ratio of the stiffness of the bonds of the new type of cell compared to the old one
 + "GrowthRate"

-  The growth rate of the new cell
+  The rate at which the pressure force increases
 + "division"

-  division volume of the new cell
+  division threshold of the new cell
 + "gammaV" #check

   Medium Friction for the new cell